drothlis/clang-ctags/README.rst

 these header files.)

-Running clang-ctags over a much larger input, such as the entire llvm C/C++ sources (7k files, 1.8 million lines of code) is unfeasible: After running all night it still hadn't finished, and was using 3GB of memory.
+Running clang-ctags over a much larger input, such as the entire llvm C/C++ sources (7k files, 1.8 million lines of code) took 98 minutes and a peak memory usage of 140MB.

 A better solution would be to run clang-ctags over a single source file at a time, as part of the build (see "Interposing the compiler to run clang-ctags